krsmll/gopbd/README.md

 - Restart your command-line interface.
 - Run `gopbd --help`.

+or...
+Downloaad an executable from Releases...
+Soon™

 ## How to Use:

 ill add it soon i cba rn

+## To Do:
+- Add executables for different operating systems to Releases.

 The beatmaps are saved into the project root folder `/beatmaps`.